 Propagation

 Fresh seeds generally germinate a week after sowing.
 They should be sown while the parent plant is actively resprouting.
 It needs to be planted fairly quickly, as seeds have a viability period of only about six months.
 Once planted, keep seedlings moderately moist in medium light and a warm area.
-In about three years, you can look forward to another plant that may be different from the parent plant, as these seeds tend to hybridize easily.
+In about three years, you can look forward to another plant that may be different from the parent plant, as these seeds tend to hybridize readily.

 Source: gardeningknowhow.com